ernst-schwaiger/MES/BuildSystem/README.md

 export LD_LIBRARY_PATH="$HOME/libp11-local/lib:$LD_LIBRARY_PATH"
 ...
 ```
+## Setup the Build System

+### Generate SSH Key Pair, Install on Firmware Management Server

+- cd into `MES/BuildSystem`
+- Verify in `Makefile` that the entries for `TOKEN_USER_PIN` and `LIB_P11_FOLDER`are correct.
+- Ensure that the crypto token is plugged in and enabled for the virtual machine.
+- run `make sshkey` if not done already.
+This will produce a key pair on the token and `id_rsa.pub` in the current folder
+- ensure that a `firmware` user has been added to the Firmware Management Server host.
+- run `sh-copy-id -f -i id_rsa.pub firmware@<Firmware Management Server hostname or IP>` to install `id_rsa.pub` on the server
+- to test whether the ssh key works, run `ssh -I /usr/lib/x86_64-linux-gnu/opensc-pkcs11.so firmware@<Firmware Management Server hostname or IP>`.
+This should ask for the PIN of the token, then open a shell on the server.

-## Generate keys and certificates, build and test the signing-tool
+### Generate keys and certificates, build and test the signing-tool

 - cd into `MES/BuildSystem`.
 - Verify in `Makefile` that the entries for `TOKEN_USER_PIN` and `LIB_P11_FOLDER`are correct.
 - Ensure that the crypto token is plugged in and enabled for the virtual machine.
-- Running `make` without parameters will create the certificates and keys for CA root, Build, and Mgmnt.
-It will also compile the `signing-tool` which signs packages using the private Build key.
-At some point, the token PIN must be entered on the command line.
-- `make clean` removes the certificates, keys and `signing-tool` again (error messages regarding failed key removal on token can be ignored).
+- run `make` to build
+    - the certificate and keys for CA root
+    - the Build certificate (signed by CA root) and keys
+    - the Mgmnt certificate (signed by CA root) and keys
+    - the `signing-tool` for signing the firmware update packages with the private key of the Build certificate
-- `make test` verifies that `signing-tool` works.
-The first signing verification must be successful, the second one has to fail.
+- run `make test` to test the `signing-tool` works properly.
+The first signing attempt must pass, the second one must fail
-- `make sshkey` creates an SSH key pair on the token and exports a matching `id_rsa.pub`.
-This key can be installed on the Firmware Management server via `ssh-copy-id -i id_rsa.pub <user>@<Firmware-Mgmnt-Server-Name-or-IP>`.
+- if anything went wrong, do a `make clean && make`, which will recreate all certificates and keys

+### Install Certificates and Keys on Firmware Management Server

+If not done already, create a user `firmware` on the Firmware Management Server, build the keys and certificates as shown in the previous step, then run `make install_certs`,
+which will copy the necessary certificates and keys on the Firmware Management Server in `/home/firmware/FWManager`.

+### Deploy Firmware Update to Firmware Management Server

+run `/signAndDeliver.sh FWUpdate/update.tgz firmware@<firmware-management-host>`, which will sign `update.tgz`, and send the update package with the signature file to
+the Firmware Management Server.